 - Category 3 for youth not older than 13 years in the year of the competition

 Separate results are recorded for youth, females and seniors.
-For Category 1 only results of solvers will be rated.
-However, for all solvers no norms for titles are possible.
+Only for Categories 1 and 2 results of solvers will be rated.
+However for all solvers no norms for titles are possible.

 - Begin: The start of the contest should be at 11 a.m.
 CET (Central European Time) in all countries.
-Central controllers can allow a different beginning time of the contest for Asia and the Americas and an earlier or later beginning time of one hour at most for all other countries.
+Central controllers can allow a different begin of the contest for Asia and the Americas and an earlier or later begin of one hour at most for all other countries.